philou/philou.github.com/_posts/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning.markdown

 - The Test-Strategy workshop is an instance of Toyota's #improvementKata in disguise: it's a long-term quest! #technical #agileCoaching #bdd #productManagement #continuousImprovement
 - A #solutionFocused activity is a nice way for the full team to agree on a small #refactoring increment. #technical #agileCoaching #bdd #productManagement #continuousImprovement
 - As you run more of these activities, the developers' role in the #sprintPlanning should grow. #technical #agileCoaching #bdd #productManagement
+- What are your tricks to increase the developers' role at the #sprintPlanning? #technical #agileCoaching #bdd #productManagement
 ---
 _Run these activities with the whole team to increase not only the developers' role in sprint plannings, but also collaboration, engagement, and value creation!_